Directed by: Patty Jenkins || Produced by: Charles Roven, Deborah Snyder, Zack Snyder, Richard Suckle

 Running Time: 141 minutes

 All Hollywood sexism aside, it’s a wonder (pun intended) no studio has produced a Wonder Woman adaptation during this modern renaissance of American comic book movies till this year.
 Wonder Woman’s mysterious absence, as well as Superman’s (the original superhero) limited exposure from 1988 through 2012 may hint at Warner Bros./DC’s lack of mainstream appeal beyond Batman, a lack of character depth most fans are unwilling to admit.
-Needless to say, this is not a problem for Marvel, given their plethora of endearing characters beyond their own Marvel Cinematic Universe (MCU, e.g. the X-Men).
+Needless to say, this is not a problem for Marvel, given their plethora of endearing characters (e.g. the X-Men) beyond their own Marvel Cinematic Universe (2008, henceforth, MCU).

 The third branch of DC’s “holy trinity” is here at last, though, after several rough starts by Warner Bros. to get their DC Extended Universe franchise off the ground critically and financially.
 Given the overwhelming response from critics and a $200 million worldwide opening, it looks as if this competition of franchise juggernauts may be just getting started.